ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

- “deviceInfoSignature”: <signature of the device info element>, “serviceVersion”: <version of the service>, “callbackId”: <the unique way to call back>, “deviceSubId”: <device sub id’s> ,
+ “deviceInfoSignature”: <signature of the device info element>, “serviceVersion”: <version of the service>, “callbackId”: <the unique way to call back>, “deviceSubId”: <device sub Id’s> ,
 "error": {
 "errorcode": "101",
 "errorinfo": "Invalid JSON Value Type For Discovery.. ex: {type: “Biometric Device” or “Fingerprint” or “Face” or “Iris” or “Vein”} "